Spring Term Newsletter #21

 Year 6:

 Children’s attitude to learning has been recognised through the collection of dojo points, which are then totalled as house points across the school.
 Every child continues to show their commitment to being Ready, Respectful and Resilient, earning points for their house.
 Each half term the points are reset and a new competition begins.
-Curie have held on to the top spot for another week!
+Curie have made a strong start to take the top spot this week!
 Congratulations to everyone involved.
 Every point represents a moment of success this term.

 Here’s how the points stand: